-The Fund aims to facilitate accumulation of retirement savings by providing capital growth over the long term.
+The Fund aims to facilitate accumulation of retirement savings\ through a combination of income# and capital growth over the long term.

-Please note that this Fund is neither a capital guaranteed fund nor a capital protected fund.
+\Please note that this Fund is neither a capital guaranteed nor a capital protected fund.
 Therefore, a Member's capital is neither guaranteed nor protected.

-The Fund has two classes of units (Class A and Class C) and are distinguished by the amount of sales charge, redemption charge, switching fee, transfer fee and amount of management fee imposed by the PRS Provider on each of those classes of Units.
+The Fund has two classes of Units (Class A and Class C) and are distinguished by the amount of sales charge, redemption charge, switching fee, transfer fee and amount of management fee imposed by the Provider on each of those classes of Units.

-On the 10th anniversary of the date the first contribution was made by or on behalf of a Member holding Class A units of the Fund, the Class A Units of such Fund held by a Member will automatically be converted to Class C units of the Fund at no cost to the Member.
-Accordingly, any subsequent contributions by or on behalf of the Member after the said 10th anniversary will be utilised towards the purchase of Class C units of any of the Funds.
+On the 10th anniversary of the date the first contribution was made by or on behalf of a Member holding Class A Units of a Fund, the Class A Units of such Fund held by a Member will automatically be converted into Class C Units of such Fund at no cost to the Member.
+Accordingly, any subsequent contributions by or on behalf of the Member after the said 10th anniversary will be utilised towards the purchase of Class C Units of any of the Funds.
 For the avoidance of doubt, the date the first contribution was made shall be the earliest date the first contribution was made to the Scheme or to any other private retirement scheme operated by the PRS Provider.

-The Fund invests in a diversified portfolio of Shariah-compliant equities, Shariah-compliant equity-related securities, Islamic Real Estate Investment Trust (REITS) (via Islamic Collective Investment Scheme (CIS)), sukuk, Islamic money market instruments and/or Islamic deposits with financial institutions.
-To achieve the investment objective of the Fund, the Fund may invest a maximum of 95% of its net asset value in Shariah-compliant equities, Shariah-compliant equity-related securities and/or Islamic REITS (via Islamic CIS).
-The Fund will invest at least 5% of the Fund's net asset value in sukuk, Islamic money market instruments and/or Islamic deposits with financial institutions.
+The Fund invests in a diversified portfolio of Shariah-compliant equities, Shariah-compliant equity-related securities, Islamic Real Estate Investment Trust (REITs) (via Islamic Collective Investment Scheme (CIS)), sukuk, Islamic money market instruments and/or Islamic deposits with financial institutions.
+To achieve the investment objective of the Fund, the Fund may invest a maximum of 65% of its net asset value (NAV) in shariah compliant equities, Shariah-compliant equity-related securities and/or Islamic REITs (via Islamic CIS).
+The Fund will invest at least 35% of the Fund's NAV in sukuk, Islamic money market instruments and/or Islamic deposits with financial institutons.
 The Fund may invest in these investments directly or via Islamic CIS.